ashutoshmjain/gita/src/mathuraChap02.md

 This new incarnation of "self" is the evolution.
 The survivor [^survivor] wins and only the fittest (among all the possibilities) survives.
 Since altruistic behaviour normally leads to formation of larger subset(s), it appears they form "fitter" outfits, but it's not a rule.
 Fitness of organization normally depends on the leader.

-All the possible configurations (of the ideas, behaviours and leadership styles), including those with apparently altruistic motives, must fight to find the one that survives against all odds.
-The fight may happen in a physical field, on the ballot box , stock market or in currency, the goal is always to find a winner and to recast their motivations.
+All the possible configurations (of the ideas, behaviours and leadership styles), including those with apparently altruistic motives, must fight [^fight] to find the one that survives against all odds.
+The fight may happen in a physical field, on the ballot box , stock market or on the resilience of their  currency, the goal is always to find a winner and to recast their motivations.
 The crowning is a "rebirth" and must they reincarnate ( `Punrjanm` ) with their own provisions of recovery ( and reboot ).

 # `Punrjanm` ..